Lud2022/Lud2022/README.md

 ### My name is Lyudmila!

-- 🌱 I'v recently graduated from Data Analyst courses at Yandex Practicum.
-Currently I apply my knoliges and talantes on the important project based on the real data.
-In parallel I working as ingeneer designer at the department of thermohydraulic calculations in Rosatom.
+- 🌱 I’ve recently graduated from Data Analyst courses at Yandex Practicum.
+Currently I apply my knowledge and talents on the important project based on the real data.
+In parallel, I working as engineer designer at the department of thermohydraulic calculations in Rosatom.

 ### Connect with me!
 +7(905)769-11-69 <br/> <br/>